 The German forces were split into three army groups, each with a specific objective.
-Army Group North was to head through the Baltic States of Latvia, Lithuania and Estonia and take Leningrad.
-Army Group South would attack into the Ukraine towards Kiev and the Donbas (Donets Basin) industrial region.
-Between them, Army Group Centre’s objective was Minsk, Smolensk and then Moscow itself.
+Army Group North was to head through the Baltic States of Latvia, Lithuania, and Estonia and take Leningrad.
+Army Group South would attack into Ukraine towards Kiev and the Donbas (Donets Basin) industrial region.
+Between them, Army Group Centre’s objective was Minsk, Smolensk, and then Moscow itself.
 Hitler expected these all to be attained in approximately ten weeks.

 The Soviets had massed large forces on their western frontier, but they were under orders not to provoke the Germans.
 Although mistrustful of Hitler, Stalin did not believe that he would attack so soon, despite the ominous German build-up and a stream of intelligence warnings.
 He had some 5 million men available immediately and a total of 23,000 tanks, but the Red Army was still unprepared when the Germans struck.

 The Germans got off to a good start, with the panzer groups quickly pushing towards their objectives and Russian forces falling apart in confusion.
 They were greatly helped by the Luftwaffe’s bombing of Soviet airfields, artillery positions, and troop concentrations.
 The Germans quickly established air superiority.